 - Young people with high family incomes influenced by social media have easy access to alcoholic beverages;

-New products and branding means consumers are more likely to try novel products.
+New products and branding mean consumers are more likely to try novel products.

-To stay competitive you need not only to analyze demand but also understand existing drinking cultures.
-People living in a hot climate will have different preferences to those living in colder regions for example.
+To stay competitive, you need to not only analyze demand but also understand existing drinking cultures.
+People living in a hot climate will have different preferences than those living in colder regions, for example.

 A retailer needs to ensure they order products accurately and to maximize the use of their shelf space.
 That is why business owners and senior managers should automate their ordering processes to fully understand liquor store inventory management.
 This helps them to account for every aspect of the production process.

 The first thing to understand about inventory management is measuring performance indicators.
 Without high-quality and transparent analytics it is impossible to understand whether or not your business is on the right path.

 If liquor store inventory management performance indicators and their dynamics aren’t properly analyzed then it is impossible to assess how well they are managed, or if ordering procedures are being properly followed.

 Many specialists in the procurement department easily tire of these tasks, which means that labor resources are used inefficiently.
 Since the scope of alcohol stores is quite diverse, a manager has to process a large number of orders, usually processed via Excel, that are then sent to the supplier via instant messengers or even the telephone.

 Without transparent analytics and order management, important parameters, such as supplier reliability and order execution accuracy, cannot be tracked.
 This results in poor to problematic liquor store inventory management.

 Instead, many managers tend to draw up orders "intuitively."
 A person guided by their instincts, which are rarely informed by data or qualitative analytics, always finds it difficult to understand when mistakes are made.
 For example, liquor stores often sell snack food with a limited shelf life, which can result in a significant financial loss.